-I'll come to a place where the subject is comfortable (his or her home, or yours, or somewhere else) and set up a simple video camera.
+I'll come to a place where the subject is comfortable (ideally his or her home, or yours, or somewhere else) and set up a simple video camera.
 I may set up a backdrop if the background will be distracting.
 I'll sit facing the subject, next to the camera, and attach a wireless microphone to the subject's shirt or jacket.
 Generally they become so involved in the interview that the camera is completely forgotten.
 A pause to take medicine or oxygen or a bathroom break is not a problem and will not affect the final product.
 Most people I've interviewed say that it was a pleasant, even fun, experience.

 On the other hand, the interview process can be traumatic and embarrassing for someone who is experiencing a significant struggle with memory.
 If you are hoping to get your loved one on the record now because memory loss is becoming an issue, it probably is too late.
 I have had interviews with people who couldn't recall how many siblings they had, or even who their children were.
-In those cases, I ended the interview gently and did not provide the videotape to the family, and I will do it again.
+In those cases, I ended the interview gently and did not provide the video to the family, and I will do it again.
 It's not good for anybody.
 So please be realistic and respectful about the condition of your loved one.

 The turnaround time from interview to finished product is usually about a month; please don't expect a rush job unless you're willing to pay a premium!